Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 ```

-In the query selector, we have an if statement which checks if a button clicked has a class name of `deleteBtn`.
+In the query selector, we have an `if` statement, which checks if a button clicked has a class name of `deleteBtn`.
 If true, it will get the id of that button and assign it to a local variable called index.
-Next is to display a notification to the user for they to know that their request is processing.
+Next is to display a notification to the user to know that their request is processing.

 Still on the if statement,  we are going to use a try block to call our smart contract function `deleteEventById` in the function, we are going to pass a parameter `index` which is the local variable that stores the id of the button.

 If the action is successful, it will notify the user and call the `getEventLists` and `getBalance` functions.
-If it is not successful,  it will notify the user as well using the catch block for it.
+If it is not successful,  it will notify the user.
 Finally, we are going to turn off the notification.

 After the if statement we are going to implement two `else if` statement.
-The first else if will enable the user to get more details on a particular event while the second `else if` statement will enable the user to attend an event.
+The first `else if` will enable the user to get more details on a particular event while the second `else if` statement will enable the user to attend an event.

 Let's get started with first `else if`.